 Dog food & treats

 Dog food seems to be one area of the product world that doesn’t seem to have really caught on to the eco-friendly movement.
-However, there are still some eco-conscious dog food companies out there, such as Evanger’s Organics who use natural, locally sourced ingredients in order to reduce the carbon footprint of their manufacturing process.
-Similarly, the Eco Dog Company only sell quality natural treats.
+However, there are still some eco-conscious dog food companies out there, such as Evanger’s Organics that use natural, locally sourced ingredients to reduce the carbon footprint of their manufacturing process.
+Similarly, the Eco Dog Company only sells quality natural treats.

 There’s also the option to make your own dog treats.
 We love this video by Rosanna Pansino as she clearly dotes on her dog and makes him a selection of birthday treats using organic meat and wholesome, nutritious ingredients.
 Doesn’t everyone deserve a cake on their birthday?